-MEDA and Global Affairs Canada (GAC) are collaborating to support women and youth-run businesses in the processing sector and food industry in Bauchi State, Nigeria.
+MEDA and Global Affairs Canada (GAC) are working together to support women and youth-run businesses in the processing sector and food industry of Bauchi State, Nigeria.
 The project will work in three main value chains: rice, peanut, and soybean.

-The Youth Entrepreneurship and Women’s Empowerment Project in Northern Nigeria aims to increase the contribution by entrepreneurs (ENs) and a small-scale businesses (SSBs), particularly those run by women and youth, to Nigeria’s economic growth.
+The Youth Entrepreneurship and Women’s Empowerment Project in Northern Nigeria aims to increase the contributions by entrepreneurs (ENs) and small-scale businesses (SSBs), particularly those run by women and youth, to support Nigeria’s economic growth.

-Nigeria’s Bauchi state is in the north-eastern region of the country.
-Dryer and more arid than the southern states, Bauchi is susceptible to climate change and desertification.
-Although Nigeria is considered one of the wealthiest African nations, economic advantages are unevenly distributed, and the northern regions have higher unemployment and greater economic and gender inequality as well as incidences of violent conflict.
+Nigeria’s Bauchi state is located in the northeastern region of the country.
+Drier than the southern states, Bauchi is vulnerable to climate change and desertification.
+Although Nigeria is considered one of the wealthiest African nations, wealth is not evenly distributed, and the northern regions have higher unemployment and greater economic and gender inequality.

-With increased access to productive technologies and business services, greater financial inclusion and inclusive community dialogues, Nigeria WAY supports women and youth-led businesses to transform their contribution to their households, their communities, and the economy.
+With increased access to productive technologies and business services, greater financial inclusion and inclusive community dialogs, Nigeria WAY supports women and youth-led businesses to transform their contributions to their households, communities, and the economy.

 The WAY project supports small scale businesses and entrepreneurs by: